-Dr. Jenny L. Miele, MD is a pediatrician in Saint Charles, MO specializing in general pediatrics.
-She graduated from University of Illinois College of Medicine at Chicago in 2005 and has 20 years of experience.
-Dr. Jenny L. Miele, MD is affiliated with Washington University Physicians, WashU Medicine, St. Louis Children's Hospital, Progress West Hospital and BJC HealthCare.
+Dr. Jenny L. Miele, MD is a pediatric pulmonologist in Saint Charles, MO specializing in pediatric pulmonology, neonatology and general pediatrics.
+She graduated from University of Illinois College of Medicine at Chicago in 2005 and has 21 years of experience.
+Dr. Jenny L. Miele, MD is affiliated with WashU Medicine, St. Louis Children's Hospital, Progress West Hospital, BJC HealthCare and WashU Medicine.

 Asthma